I-League: Ranjit Bajaj takes dig at Mohun Bagan, East Bengal officials | Goal.com

 Ranjit Bajaj accused the said officials of lying to the fans and 'running the clubs like their personal property'.

-Goal earlier reported that officials of both Mohun Bagan and East Bengal have been seeking entry into the Indian Super League (ISL).
+Goal earlier reported that officials of both Mohun Bagan and East Bengal (Debashish Dutta for Bagan and Debabrata Sarkar and Saikat Ganguly for East Bengal) have been seeking entry into the Indian Super League (ISL).
 It remains to be seen how officials of both clubs react to Ranjit Bajaj's statement, if at all.